 Calculation of the Risk Margin requires projection of the Solvency Capital Requirement.
-Reflecting the relatively simple nature of the business and risks, a simplified method has been adopted in line with 'Method 1' outlined in Guideline 62 of EIOPA's guidelines on the valuation of Technical Provisions (i.e. the methodology involving the least simplifications).
-This uses a series of 'risk drivers' to project how each component of the initial Solvency Capital Requirement runs off over the lifetime of the portfolio.
+Reflecting the relatively simple nature of the business and risks, a simplified method has been adopted in line with "Method 1" outlined in Guideline 62 of European Insurance & Occupational Pensions Authority ("EIOPA") guidelines on the valuation of Technical Provisions (i.e. the methodology involving the least simplifications).
+This uses a series of "risk drivers" to project how each component of the initial Solvency Capital Requirement runs off over the lifetime of the portfolio.